takuseno/d3rlpy/CONTRIBUTING.md

 # Contributing to d3rlpy

-Any kind of contribution to PFRL would be highly appreciated!
+Any kind of contribution to d3rlpy would be highly appreciated!

 Contribution examples:
 - Thumbing up to good issues or pull requests :+1: